camunda/camunda-docs/docs/product-manuals/tasklist/deployment/install-and-start.md

 ---
 id: install-and-start
 title: Install and start Tasklist
+description: "Let's get started with Tasklist by installing and running with these simple methods."
 ---

-Let's get started with Tasklist by installing and running with these simple methods.

 ## Running via Docker (local development)